Top 10 Reasons To Visit Edinburgh

 Victoria Street.
 Pic: Olaf Schubert/imageBROKER/Shutterstock

-Edinburgh has no shortage of stores to get lost in and spend a little too much of the holiday budget.
+Edinburgh has no shortage of stores to get lost in – just watch that holiday budget!

 One of the most iconic locations is Victoria Street with its colourful shopfronts.
 It was built between 1829 and 1834 by architect Thomas Hamilton who had a knack for creating neoclassical masterpieces.
 The street was also the inspiration for Diagon Alley, which Harry Potter fans will be excited to hear, due to its eclectic array of buildings.